 cred add group <groupName> [-d <description>] [-y]

--d, --description: Description for the group
+-d, --description: Description for the group-y, --yes: Skip confirmation

 Delete Group